Studies have suggested that moving is one of the most stressful events in life. Give yourself enough time to plan and execute your move effectively.

 12 Months Before

 - If you are moving with children, start investigating child care and schooling options.
-If you are coming to Columbia University, contact the Office of Work/Life, School and Child Care Search Service, information about early education, child care, and schooling options in the metropolitan New York area.
+New Columbia faculty and employees can contact the Office of Work/Life for information on School and Child Care Search Service, early education, child care, and schooling options in the metropolitan New York area.

-- If you own your home, speak with real estate agents in your current and future areas to coordinate the proper timing for the sale and purchase of property, if applicable.
+- If you own your home, speak with real estate agents in your current and future areas to coordinate the proper timing for the sale and purchase of property.

 - Have your children’s immunization records and transcripts translated into English, if moving internationally.